ibmresilient/resilient-community-apps/fn_proofpoint_trap/doc/README.md

 ---
 ## Function - Proofpoint TRAP: Delete List Member
-Delete the member of a list.
+Delete the member of a Proofpoint TRAP list.
-* Deletes a member of a Proofpoint TRAP list.
+* Deletes a member of a Proofpoint TRAP list by specifying the list and the member to update.
 * Updates the deleted Proofpoint TRAP list member details for the selected incident data table `Proofpoint TRAP List Members` row in the Resilient platform.
 * An example workflow that uses this Resilient Function includes `Example: Proofpoint TRAP: Delete List Member`.
 * The workflow is applicable for incident data table `Proofpoint TRAP List Members` populated rows in the Resilient platform.